Fidelity Investments vs. Vanguard

 Fidelity Investments and Vanguard are two of the largest asset managers in the world, with each offering a variety of low-cost funds to meet investors’ needs.
 But they also operate online brokerages and rate well in Bankrate’s annual review of the best brokers.

-Fidelity was named Bankrate’s best broker for beginner investors and for retirement investing in the 2023 Bankrate Awards.
+Fidelity was named Bankrate’s best broker for beginner investors in the 2024 Bankrate Awards.
 Fidelity stands out for its low costs, number of account types offered and great customer service, while Vanguard offers thousands of no-transaction-fee mutual funds and commission-free online trading of stocks and ETFs.

 Which one is right for you?
 That will depend on your unique circumstances and what features you’re looking for in an online broker.
 Here’s how Fidelity and Vanguard compare on some of the most common features.